 In late 2011, the Government announced the complete removal of petroleum subsidies with effect from the beginning of 2012.
 Following the subsidy removal, protests and violence broke out across Nigeria and Nigeria's national labour unions called for an indefinite nationwide strike until the subsidies were partially reinstated, affecting economic and political instability.
 By mid-January 2012, former President Goodluck Jonathan announced that the partial subsidy reinstatement was temporary, and that the Government remained committed to deregulating the downstream sector and removing all subsidies on petroleum products.
-In May 2016, the Buhari administration introduced a new approach for the supply, distribution and pricing of petroleum products that is designed to adjust pricing of petroleum products to market levels.
+In May 2016, the President Buhari administration introduced a new approach for the supply, distribution and pricing of petroleum products that is designed to adjust pricing of petroleum products to market levels.

-While the Government has stated that it has removed petroleum products subsidies in light of the fact that no provisions for payment of subsidies have been included in the 2016 and 2017 budgets, the Government policy in this regard remains uncertain.
-Should international oil prices rise above current levels, the Government may encounter pressure to resume subsidising petroleum products, even partially, and the financial cost to the Government could be significant.
-Given the country's high dependency on petroleum products and its reliance on imported refined products in the absence of an increase in domestic refined capacity, no assurance can be given that attempts to remove or reduce any reintroduced subsidies in the future will not lead to further protests or other unrest or have an adverse effect on the segments of the economy required to bear the resulting higher prices, all of which could have a negative impact on Nigeria's economy.
+While the Government has stated that it has removed petroleum products subsidies in light of the fact that no provisions for payment of subsidies have been included in the 2016, 2017 and 2018 budgets, the Government policy in this regard remains uncertain.
+In April 2018, the oil minister estimated that the fuel subsidy bill had reached U.S.\$3.85 billion.
+In light of the recent rise in international oil prices, the Government has encountered substantial pressure to resume subsidising petroleum products, which resulted in a significant financial cost to the Government.
+Given the country's high dependency on petroleum products and its reliance on imported refined products in the absence of an immediate increase in domestic refined capacity (save for the expected increase in refined capacity resulting from the upcoming Dangote refinery project which is yet to be completed), no assurance can be given that attempts to remove or reduce any reintroduced subsidies in the future will not lead to further protests or other unrest or have an adverse effect on the segments of the economy required to bear the resulting higher prices, all of which could have a negative impact on Nigeria's economy.